KidICan/CellBrowser_JGI_Summer_Internship_2020/README.md

 This repository includes all the files that we might need for our test.
 This reposotory has the following Folders

-*OutputFiles:
--Here is the output files from our arabadopsis data that are needed to run a local host on a computer.
-The main file that you would need from here is the index.html file.

 *arabidopsis_singlecelldata_for_cellbrowerser:
 -This folder contains all the cell data files that we need to run the cell browerser builder.

+*cells:
+This folder contains the output files of both the arabadopsis cell data and the sample data.
+	-Arabodopsis output data:
+		-OutputFiles
+	-Sample output data:
+		-sample

 *mini/mini:
 -This folder contains all the cell data files that are needed to run the cell broweser builder on the sample data

-*sample:
--This is the output data for our sample data.
-The main file needed here is the index.html file.

 **************HOW TO RUN cbBuild******************************************************** Once you have installed the cell browser viewer from the following website